mikezhang95/HDNO/README.md

 sh test.sh rl woz2.1 5 # For MultiWoz 2.1 HRL model
 ```

-We have also released several trained models in the `model_save` folder, which can be directly evaluated to reproduce the results in paper.
+We have also released several trained models in the `model_save` folder, which can be directly evaluated to get the results in paper.
 If you would like to evaluate the results for the models we provide, you should manually create a folder called `outputs` under the directory `HDNO`.
 Second, you need to copy the related folders, e.g., `woz2.0/alpha_0.0001` to `outputs`.
 Third, you need to rename the copied folder name, e.g., `alpha_0.0001` to the config name you use, e.g., `rl_hdno_woz2.0`.

 ### Main results